Serverless architecture done right: How to build event-driven architectures

 A proper serverless architecture should have the following characteristics:

-• Event-Driven Execution – Services should trigger automatically based on events (e.g., S3 uploads, database updates, API requests) rather than requiring a persistent server.
+Services should trigger automatically based on events (e.g., S3 uploads, database updates, API requests) rather than requiring a persistent server.

-• Loosely Coupled Components – Microservices should communicate asynchronously using event buses (AWS EventBridge), message queues (SQS), or Pub/Sub models instead of direct service-to-service calls.
+Microservices should communicate asynchronously using event buses (AWS EventBridge), message queues (SQS), or Pub/Sub models instead of direct service-to-service calls.

-• No Server Management – Developers should never worry about provisioning, patching, or scaling infrastructure, the cloud provider handles everything.
+Developers should never worry about provisioning, patching, or scaling infrastructure, the cloud provider handles everything.

-• Auto-Scaling and Pay-Per-Use – Compute resources should scale on demand, with costs incurred only when code is executed.
+Compute resources should scale on demand, with costs incurred only when code is executed.

-A common misconception is that serverless means simply running functions in Lambda, but that’s not enough.
+Actually, that's not enough.
 Instead, serverless should be built around native integrations, using services like API Gateway, DynamoDB, SQS, and Step Functions to handle workflows without unnecessary complexity.

-As AWS expert Yan Cui points out in his discussion on microservices vs. serverless, these are orthogonal architectural styles—serverless is about leveraging cloud-native, event-driven services, not just breaking down applications into microservices.
+As AWS expert Yan Cui points out in his discussion on microservices vs. serverless, these are orthogonal architectural styles— serverless is about leveraging cloud-native, event-driven services, not just breaking down applications into microservices.

 A true serverless system minimizes dependencies and maximizes scalability by ensuring services are stateless, loosely coupled, and event-driven.